Pausanias Analysis

 English Translation

 Beyond the headland lies the bay called the Boiatic Gulf, and at the farthest end of this bay stands the city of Boiai.
-This city was founded by Boios, one of the Herakleidai, who is said to have gathered inhabitants into it from three cities: Etis, Aphrodisias, and Side.
+This city was founded by Boios, one of the Heracleidae, who is said to have gathered inhabitants into it from three cities: Etis, Aphrodisias, and Side.
 Of these ancient cities, it is said that Aeneas, fleeing to Italy and driven by storms into this gulf, established two, naming Etis after his daughter Aineias.
-The third city, they claim, was named after Side, the daughter of Danaos.
+The third city, they claim, was named after Side, the daughter of Danaus.

 Proper Nouns